cri-o/cri-o/docs/crio.8.md

     2. bind: A directory is created inside container state directory and bind mounted into the container for the volumes.
 	3. ignore: All volumes are just ignored and no action is taken. (default: mkdir)

+**--infra-ctr-cpuset**="": CPU set to run infra containers, if not specified CRI-O will use all online CPUs to run infra containers (default: '').

 **--insecure-registry**="": Enable insecure registry communication, i.e., enable un-encrypted and/or untrusted communication.
     1. List of insecure registries can contain an element with CIDR notation to